Introduction

 Conclusion

 Debouncing, throttling, and related performance optimisations help JavaScript applications stay responsive under heavy interaction.
 By limiting unnecessary work, batching UI updates, and managing event handlers carefully, you can deliver smoother experiences without complex rewrites.
+The key is choosing the right technique for each situation: debounce for final-value scenarios, throttle for continuous feedback, and requestAnimationFrame for visual updates.
 If you want to deepen your JavaScript fundamentals, read Functional Programming Techniques in JavaScript.
-You can also explore the MDN performance guides and the requestAnimationFrame documentation.
-With the right techniques, performance optimisation becomes a practical and repeatable process.
+For handling asynchronous operations effectively, explore JavaScript Async/Await Guide.
+You can also reference the MDN performance guides and the requestAnimationFrame documentation.
+With the right techniques, performance optimisation becomes a practical and repeatable process that significantly improves user experience.